 Let’s Play Ball

 “Trouble With the Curve” is a good one; it’s right up there with “Moneyball,” maybe just as good.
 Come to think of it, theme-wise, “Trouble” is the exact opposite of “Moneyball”: the art of the scout versus scientific sabermetrics and the statistics of winning.

 Eastwood plays Gus Lobel, a legendary baseball scout whose finely honed understanding of the game and the requisite scouting skills are supremely masterful.

 However, he’s perceived by the movers and shakers of the Atlanta Braves as a computer-illiterate codger and an old coot with diminished capability.
 His all-important sharp vision is going.
 The up-and-coming young Turks are snapping at his heels like jackals.

-The Braves front office sends him to scout a high school superstar batter, and Gus’s boss and buddy Pete Klein (John Goodman), recruits Gus’s highly baseball-savvy daughter Mickey (Amy Adams) to go with him.
+The Braves front office sends him to scout a high school superstar batter, and Gus’s boss (and buddy) Pete Klein (John Goodman) also recruits Gus’s highly baseball-savvy daughter Mickey (Amy Adams) to go with him.

 The former Flame runs into Gus at a game, and one look at daughter Mickey fans Flanagan’s flame into a forest fire.
 Theirs is a courtship of highly rarified baseball trivia competitions.